vsilagy/password-generator/README.md

 # Passowrd generator

-A password generator appp built with React, Tailwind and Vite
+A password generator app built with React, Tailwind and Vite

 [Live Preview]()